 2. Increase the humidity in your home.
 A cool-mist humidifier or vaporizer may help ease congestion.

 3. Talk to your cardiologist.
-He or she can tell you which OTC medicines are safe to use with your heart condition and the medications you take.
+They can tell you which OTC medicines are safe to use with your heart condition and the medications you take.

 4. Avoid drugs with “D” after the name.
 Take time to read the warning labels on the bottle or box.
 When in doubt, consult the pharmacist.
 “Pharmacists are a great resource,” Dr. Kaminski says.

 If you have a heart condition, pay attention to which over-the-counter drugs you use.
 These tips can help you manage cold and allergy symptoms without making your heart race.
-Your doctor may have other tips that will help.
+If you’re still not finding a solution to your congestion, your doctor may have other tips that will help.